compose-spec/compose-spec/spec.md

 ### extends

 Extend another service, in the current file or another, optionally overriding configuration.
 You can use `extends` on any service together with other configuration keys.
-The `extends` value must be a mapping defined with a required `service` and an optional `file` key.
+The `extends` value MUST be a mapping defined with a required `service` and an optional `file` key.

 ```yaml